saunah/saunah-backend/README.md

 This will make the database accessible on `localhost` (or `127.0.0.1`) on port `5556`.
 Username, passwort and database name are all set to `saunah`.

+## 🤝🏼 Contributing

+If you'd like to contribute take a look at our [Contribution Guidelines](docs/CONTRIBUTING.md)

 ## 🚀 Deployment of the Application

 Continuous Integration / Delivery of the application is done using Github Actions.